Cape Town Commercial Property Market Insights

 Portside Towers Acquisition

-Cavaleros Group acquired Accelerate Property Fund's ~50% stake in Cape Town's tallest building.
-This 5-Star Green Star rated asset is anchored by FNB and effectively fully let — a bellwether for institutional confidence in the CBD.
+Cavaleros Group acquired Accelerate Property Fund's roughly 50% stake in Cape Town's tallest building.
+The disposal was announced in April 2025, received the Competition Commission's recommendation (with conditions) in August 2025, and completed in December 2025.
+This 5-Star Green Star rated asset is anchored by FNB and effectively fully let, a bellwether for institutional confidence in the CBD.

 The Granger Development

-A major mixed-use development including 14,000m² of P-grade office space, a hotel, and residential units.
-Completion targeted for 2028 — demonstrating continued appetite for premium Cape Town development.
+A major mixed-use development including around 14,000m² of P-grade office space, a hotel, and residential units.
+Completion is targeted for early 2028, demonstrating continued appetite for premium Cape Town development.

 Arterial Industrial Estate Phase 2

-21,000m² of lettable industrial space to meet demand in emerging growth node.
+Around 21,800m² of lettable industrial space, delivered by Growthpoint to meet demand in this emerging growth node.

 Saxdowne Shopping Centre